"All Things Work Together for Good" - 3 Important Truths in Romans 8:28

 This verse says to those who love God and are doing their best to obey his commands, “Even though bad/sad/evil/wicked things will touch your life, I (God) will use them to ultimately bring about good, both in your life and in the world.”

 Joni Eareckson Tada, an inspirational speaker, author, and singer, is a quadriplegic who has been confined to a wheelchair for more than 40 years.
 When people ask her why God allows suffering, she often says, “God allows what he hates to accomplish what he loves.”
 And what does God love?
-For people to enter into relationship with himself and become more like him.
+For people to enter into a relationship with himself and become more like him.
 Joni’s life and ministry are a stunning testimony of how God can use a tragedy like a paralyzing diving accident to impact the lives of millions.

 No matter how rose-colored our glasses are, there’s nothing good about cancer, sex trafficking, or death.
 Until Jesus returns and conquers Satan once and for all, sin will continue to drag its poisonous tentacles across our world, damaging and destroying everything in its wake.